AREADNE 2010 Logo dot clear AREADNE 2010

 The conference will take place on the Greek island of Santorini from Thursday through Sunday, 17-20 June 2010, with a welcoming reception the evening before the conference begins (that is, the evening of 16 June 2010).
 The formal portion of the conference will take place at the Nomikos Conference Centre in the town of Fira.
 The conference will be single-track.
 Morning talks with a half-hour coffee break will be followed by a provided lunch.
 After the long afternoon break, we will reconvene for coffee, early evening talks and poster presentations before a late dinner.
 Although attendees are welcome from around the world, speakers have been selected primarily from the United States and Europe.
 As we expect to be oversubscribed this year, attendees are highly encouraged to submit proposals for poster presentations, as poster presenters will be given registration priority.

-Submission of Poster Proposals
+Submission of Poster Abstracts

 Registration and Fees

 Gate with Kameni Conference fees will be USD 375 for students, USD 575 for post-docs, USD 775 for faculty members, and USD 975 for on-site registrants, space permitting.
 Fees include coffee breaks, hot lunches, a welcoming reception, an evening banquet, and an optional excursion.
-Attendance will be strictly limited by the capacity of the conference center to 120 attendees, including the speakers and organizers.
+Attendance will be strictly limited by the capacity of the conference center to 120 attendees, including the speakers, moderators, and organizers.
 Registration is separate from proposal submission.
 We encourage potential participants to submit poster abstracts as early as possible.
 Each accepted poster will have one registration spot reserved for the presenting author that has priority over other first-come-first-served registrants.
 Once registration has filled, we will establish a waiting list; at previous meetings, there were only a few members of the waiting list to whom we were eventually able to offer a registration spot.
 If the conference is full, on-site registrations will not be accepted.

 Important Dates